-Egypt Impact Lab: A collaboration with the Ministry of Planning and Economic Development
+Egypt Impact Lab: An embedded lab in the Ministry of Planning and Economic Development

 The Ministry of Planning and Economic Development (MPED) and the Abdul Latif Jameel Poverty Action Lab Middle East and North Africa (J-PAL MENA) at the American University in Cairo (AUC) launched the Egypt Impact Lab on March 17, 2022, at AUC New Cairo.
-The lab launched with strategic government partners: the Ministry of Social Solidarity, the Micro, Small and Medium Enterprises Development Agency, the National Council for Women, and the National Institute for Governance and Sustainable Development.
+The lab has strategic government partners: the Ministry of Social Solidarity, the Micro, Small and Medium Enterprises Development Agency, the National Council for Women, the National Institute for Governance and Sustainable Development, and the Ministry of Education and Technical Education.
 The Egypt Impact Lab is made possible with support from founding partners Sawiris Foundation for Social Development and Community Jameel, and additional support from UNICEF Egypt.

 Egypt’s development challenges necessitate the use of rigorous evidence.
 As massive public investments are made in development programs in Egypt, optimal program design, targeting, performance management, and speedy and useful monitoring are essential to improve development outcomes.
 Ensuring effectiveness of public investments in supporting employment, income generation, and social protection can be supported by using evidence on the effectiveness of programs or policies – all the more important as the global Covid-19 crisis exacerbated development challenges.